seanh/sidecar/README.md

 If you've changed [Pelican's `ARTICLE_SAVE_AS` and `ARTICLE_URL` or `PAGE_SAVE_AS` and `PAGE_URL` settings](https://docs.getpelican.com/en/latest/settings.html#url-settings)
-from the defaults then you need to add `ARTICLE_SOURCE_URL` and `PAGE_SOURCE_URL` settings to your Pelican config to tell Sidecar how to generate the URL's to your article and page source files.
+from the defaults then you need to add `ARTICLE_SOURCE_URL` and `PAGE_SOURCE_URL` settings to your Pelican config to tell Sidecar how to generate the URLs to your article and page source files.
 For example:

   ```python
   # pelicanconf.py